-Parents’ limited familiarity with farm to school and varying consumption patterns for some HOM foods suggests challenges to successfully engaging parents, consistent with recent K-12 nutrition research findings (Ickes et al., 2016).
-Although parents in this study reported interest in procurement of local foods through farmer’s market purchasing, CSA participation, and home gardening, food parenting research suggests that interest alone does not always promote children’s healthy habits (Sano et al., 2019).
-Specifically, these findings may indicate variation in food parenting knowledge and skills to expose children to new HOM foods.
-One parent explained, “Everyone must try new foods at our house.
-We cook at home 6-7 nights per week.”
-Encouraging mealtime experiences with local foods at home might help families overcome some of the challenges of incorporating HOM foods into their menus through repeated exposure, therefore, increasing consumption.
+Parents’ limited familiarity with farm-to-school and varying consumption patterns for some HOM foods suggests challenges in their successful engagement, which is consistent with recent research findings on K-12 nutrition (Ickes et al., 2016).
+Although parents in this study expressed their interest in the procurement of local foods through farmer’s markets, CSA, and home gardening, research on food parenting suggests that interest alone does not always promote children’s healthy habits (Sano et al., 2019).
+These findings may indicate variations in food parenting knowledge and skills to expose children to new HOM foods.
+One parent said, “Everyone must try new foods at our house.
+We cook at home on 6 or 7 nights a week.”
+Encouraging mealtime experiences with local foods at home may help families overcome some of the challenges encountered in incorporating HOM foods into their menus through repeated exposure, thus increasing consumption.

 Limitations

-Due to purposeful sampling, self-reported data collection, and small sample size, the study findings are limited to the study participants and are not generalizable.
-It is not known if more than one parent from the same household participated in this study.
-Of a total of 85 parents who received the survey request, twenty-one parents (25%) responded.
-Additional exploration is needed to generalize these exploratory findings to a wider population of parents and ECE programs.
-Additionally, survey findings indicated potential areas where wording clarification in future research might capture a more precise understanding of parents’ attitudes of local food as well as the frequency of procurement and consumption.
-For example, there was a wide distribution in reported beef consumption in this study, perhaps because some families consume beef-like wild game.
-One parent explained, “Most of our meat comes from hunting which was not included in this survey–while we eat no beef, we regularly eat elk.”
-Another parent stated, “we eat elk and buffalo, not beef,” potentially indicating they considered beef-like wild game when reporting beef consumption.
-The survey did not have an alternate opportunity to report wild game consumption.
+Owing to purposeful sampling, self-reported data, and a small sample size, the findings of this study are limited to the participants and are not generalizable.
+It is not clear whether more than one parent from the same household participated in the study.
+Of the 85 parents who received the survey request, 21 (25%) responded.
+Additional research is necessary to generalize these exploratory findings to a wider population of parents and a larger number of ECE programs.
+The findings in this study indicated potential areas where wording clarifications in future research may capture a more precise understanding of the parents’ attitudes toward and the frequency of the procurement and consumption of local food.
+For example, there was a wide distribution in beef consumption in this study, perhaps because some families consume beef-like wild game.
+One parent said, “Most of our meat comes from hunting, which was not included in this survey.
+While we eat no beef, we regularly eat elk.”
+Another parent said, “We eat elk and buffalo, but not beef.”
+This indicated that they may have thought about beef-like wild game while reporting beef consumption.
+The survey did not offer any other opportunity to report wild game consumption.
 Implications for Research and Practice

-Based on the data collected, this study adds to the literature by providing a better understanding of parent and children’s early eating patterns related to local foods and farm to ECE efforts.
-The understanding generated by this study could be used to provide more opportunities for parent and family engagement in early childhood contexts.
+This study adds to the literature by providing a better understanding of parents and children’s early eating patterns with respect to local foods and farm-to-ECE efforts.
+The findings of this study can be used to provide more opportunities for parent and family engagement in early childhood contexts.

-The Centers for Disease Control and Prevention (2015) offers a tri-fold approach to involving parents in K-12 school health: connect, engage, and sustain.
+The Center for Disease Control and Prevention (2015) uses a tri-fold approach in order to involve parents in K-12 school health.
+This approach aims to connect, engage, and sustain.
 According to the framework, connections with parents can occur through relationship-building opportunities such as extending invitations to attend school mealtimes and volunteering in food-related activities.
-Using this framework, sustained HOM for ECE efforts for parent engagement could include sending newsletters home and soliciting parent feedback to continually improve outreach.
+With this framework, sustained HOM for ECE efforts for parental engagement can include sending newsletters home and soliciting their feedback to continually improve outreach.

-Findings in this study indicate HOM for ECE may benefit from additional parent involvement, including establishing family cooking nights using local foods and inviting parent volunteers to prepare HOM for ECE meals and snacks for the classroom.
-Exposure to HOM foods in multiple settings may be supported by identifying strengths and reducing barriers for families to purchase or produce local foods within the context of their community (e.g., considering the length of the growing season, availability of local game, and knowledge of food preservation techniques).
+This study indicated that HOM for ECE may benefit from additional parental involvement, including establishing family cooking nights with local foods and inviting parent volunteers to prepare HOM for ECE meals and snacks for the classroom.
+Exposure to HOM foods in multiple settings may be supported by identifying strengths and reducing barriers for families to purchase or produce local foods within the context of their individual communities (e.g., considering the length of the growing season, availability of local game, and knowledge of food preservation techniques).